efren-palacios/duellinks/_posts/content/tier-list/deck-types/2017-01-01-dark-magician.md

 [deck](Enemy controller;Mirror Wall;Floodgate Trap Hole;Curse of Anubis;Super Rush Headlong;Wall of Disruption)

-All of these cards are great additions of the deck but optional.
+All of these cards are great additions to the deck but optional.

 ### Extra Info

 - If you have yet to use your {Dark Magic Curtain}, make sure to leave at least 1 Dark Magician in your deck.
 Remember, Jesters can grab Dark Magician from the Graveyard.

 - {Magician's Rod} 's secondary effect that adds itself back from the GY to your hand does come in handy sometimes, especially if you have a floodgated monster that you don't mind tributing.
 It's search is powerful, and you have to be aware of what you have left to search in your deck.
 Remember, you must activate a spell/trap in your opponent's turn, so think carefully whether or not having the searcher is worth it.

+{% include guides/guides.html deckType=page.deck-type %}

-{% include guides/videos.html videos='https://www.youtube.com/watch?v=8ulM3ZDfQnw' %}
+{% include guides/videos.html videos='8ulM3ZDfQnw' %}

 {% endunless %}
-{% include decktype_decks.html deckType=page.deck-type-id %}
+{% include decktype_decks.html deckType=page.deck-type %}
 {% include top-decks-season-archive.html %}